 So much has happened since then – it’s difficult to put into words as we have been inundated by so much community support and kindness – but most importantly, we were able to deliver meals to exhausted frontline staff who weren’t able to buy provisions at Supermarkets, or who were just too physically or emotionally exhausted to think about cooking a meal.

-Over the last year, we extended our reach to include the distribution of meals and food to those more vulnerable members of the community who have been adversely affected by the pandemic or who needed out support.
+Over the last few years, we extended our reach to include the distribution of meals and food to those more vulnerable members of the community who have been adversely affected by the pandemic or who needed out support.

 We have run numerous fundraising events and enjoyed the support of local celebrities who helped deliver food and raise our profile – Guy Henry (Holby City), Jason Flemyng (Lock, Stock and Two Smoking Barrels), Thomas Frake (Masterchef Champion 2020), and Imogen Thomas (Welsh Model).

 We were also able to further support NHS staff with much needed PPE when supplies dwindled, had tablets donated to ICU wards which allowed patients to see loved ones, developed bespoke name-labels so hospital staff could identify each other behind their layers of protective clothing, delivered goody bags to boost morale, and early on (when Supermarket shelves were bare) supplied basic foods stuffs like pasta, milk, bread, eggs, sanitary goods and even toilet roll!

 To date, with your help, Critical Support has raised over £600,000 from public/private donations, which has allowed us to co-ordinate and deliver over 300,000 meals to front line staff at 23 hospitals and numerous community initiatives, whilst providing a much-needed lifeline to many local businesses who may otherwise have ceased trading.